SolhavenGames/Elementals-of-Tulia/README.md

 - Tixolam begins publicly demonizing Forbidden Elements, growing afraid of the monsters that broke from their grip.
 - A wounded **_Zero_** is released by **_Zezri's_** underground group, strippinng him of his leadership and keeping him confused.
 - **_Imbra_** attacks Wuhan-Nanjing, causing 1.2 trillion in damages and killing hundreds of thousands.
 (E-Year 2036)
+- The Knights of Gaea declare war on **_Imbra_** specifically, revealing themselves as the ones harassing elementals for all these years.
+(E-Year 2036).
 - **_Adva_** gains Squall, regaining her Windsi.
 She is hesitant to move beyond Gate I, though **_Terkou_** applies pressure.
 (E-Year 2036)
 - **_K'zorak_** and **_Dera_** are refused refuge all around the world, and end up living on Yakushima Island.
 (E-Year 2036)
 - Elementals across Earth begin to admire **_Imbra_**.
 (E-Year 2036)